solislemuslab/lab-dynamics/project-plan.md

     - Understanding the general principles of all work included in the manuscript.
 The manuscript deliverable must be a good version of the manuscript that is complete, has been proof-read by you, and is properly cited.
 You should have given it a lot of thought and work to produce the version that you will share with your co-authors.
 You should use the resources of the Writing Center to produce this version

 - Another common deliverable will be open-source software.
 Keep in mind that there is a huge gap between code that runs, and code that is suitable for publication and you should consider this in your timeline.
-Follow all reproducibility practices and best computing practices.
+Follow reproducibility practices and best computing practices (examples in [lab guidelines](https://github.com/solislemuslab/lab-dynamics/blob/master/lab-guidelines.md)).
 Keep in mind that suboptimal code will not be deemed suitable for publication